charava/BRAINCNN/README.md

 # BRAINCNN #
-Brain tumor identification and classification using CNN
+Brain tumor identification and classification using a convolutional neural network